Frequently Asked Questions

 How did you get started in the arts?

 I think I have almost always had an interest in arts and crafts my whole life, from latch-hook, needlework, to crochet and later some photography and scrapbooking.
 It had never occurred to me to take a formal art class or to major in it.
 It was in working through a personal crisis that I began to see myself as an artist and therein start taking it more seriously.

-Although never having taken an art course, I have had the opportunity to learn a few art related business ideas through the Internet.
+Although never having taken a traditional art course, I have had the opportunity to learn a few art related business ideas through other artists sharing their techniques and love of art through the Internet.
 On that journey I came across a lady by the name of Ann Rae.
 I was able to take part in some of her online Saturday webinars where I learned some basics.
 I found her to be quite helpful.
 One of the things I learned was the importance of having a mission statement.

 My mission statement: